Academic Freedom Policy

 for a degree, but they are not used in the computation of grade point average (except for the calculation

-of admission points in emergency medical services, nursing and radiologic technology).
+of admission points in emergency medical services, nursing, occupational therapy assistant, physical therapist assistant and radiologic technology).
 The GPA is calculated

 in the following manner: